wpwham/product-open-pricing-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at WooCommerce > Settings > Product Open Pricing.

 == Changelog ==

+= 1.1.8 - 06/08/2018 =
+* Improve compatibility with Currency Switcher for WooCommerce plugin converting min and max value

 = 1.1.7 - 06/08/2018 =
 * Change the way to override product prices, replacing 'get_cart_item_open_price_from_session()' by 'override_product_price()' and replacing 'woocommerce_get_cart_item_from_session' filter by 'woocommerce_before_calculate_totals'